 Therefore, the demographic characteristics of participants presented in this report is N=36.
 This demographic report focuses on the participants age ranges, gender, occupation, marital status, education and places of residence in West Africa and Australia respectively.
 These 36 provided data, which would be become available on online repository (Mandoh et al., 2025), that was analysed in this aspect of the study.

-Method: This is a sequential exploratory mixed methods research that seeks to explore the psychosocial impacts of COVID-19 pandemic on Australian based West Africans who survived the 2014-16 Ebola epidemic.
-Participants data was collected through an online survey that utilised the Survey Monkey app that presented summaries of all categories of participants’ demographic characteristics which were re-analysed through descriptive quantitative data analysis technique which utilised frequencies, percentages, charts and tables to present results.
+Method: This is sequential exploratory mixed methods research that seeks to explore the psychosocial impacts of COVID-19 pandemic on Australian based West Africans who survived the 2014-16 Ebola epidemic.
+Participants data was collected through an online survey that utilised the Survey Monkey app that presented summaries of all categories of participants’ socio-demographic characteristics which were re-analysed through descriptive quantitative data analysis technique, in form of frequencies, percentages, charts and tables.

+Results Presentation

-The Results: Demographic characteristics of participants
+Demographic characteristics of participants

+Age distribution of respondents

-Age distribution: Table 1 shows that most participants were aged between 18 and 40 years: participants over 50 years were least represented; 53% of the participant population were female and 47% were male.
+Table 1 shows that most participants (57.3%) were aged between 18 and 40 years.
+Under 18 and above 50 years were least represented (2.56% each).
+Over half (53.0%) of the sampled population were female and 47% were male.

+Figure 1: Distribution of participants into stratified age groups

+Source?

 While participants ages ranged from 18 to 70 years, their mean age was 38.4 with a standard deviation of 10.9.
-The next paragraph discusses participants’ employment status in West Africa and Australia.

-Figure 1: Distribution of participants into stratified age groups
+Employment statues of respondents in west Africa and Australia

-Table 1 shows that over half of the participants were employed during the EVD epidemic; those who were not were less than half of the population because one participant selected the stay-at-home option, which did not indicate whether they were employed or not.
-On the other hand, the table also shows that more of the participants were employed during the COVID-19 pandemic in Australia than during the EVD epidemic in West Africa.
-The next section will dwell on participants occupations.
+Table 1 indicates that over half (51.0%) of the participants were employed during the EVD epidemic; unemployed were less than half (46.0%) of the population because one participant selected the stay-at-home option, which did not indicate whether they were employed or not.

 Table 1: Employment status of participants during the EVD epidemic in West Africa and COVID-19 pandemic in Australia. (n=36)